assogbg/kubernetes_BD/2-DEPLOYMENTS/deployments_exos.md

 - Check your rollout history, deployments, rs and pods

 - Which version should you receive while curling your pod ?
 Try it yourself

+## NEXT SESSION

+You've completed the exercises, move on to the [services](../3-SERVICES/services.md)